 If you are an active trader, this is probably where you would find the most functionality.

 ZeroPro also offers as many as six windows of level II information, and 10 windows of charting with indicators.

 Real-time news, stock screener, options trading, and alerts are all possible.
-ZeroPro isn’t free though, it costs $79 a month if you trade less than 100,000 shares a month.
+ZeroPro isn’t free though, it costs $59 a month.

 If you are looking to make massive amounts of trades and rely heavily on technical analysis, you will like this platform a lot.

-ZeroWeb is exactly what it sounds like, an online and web-based platform.
+ZeroWeb is precisely what it sounds like, an online and web-based platform.

 This trading platform features many of the same benefits of the ZeroPro platform, except there are only six windows for charting, and for windows of level II information.